valmisson/svelte-scrolling/README.md

 #### `scrollRef={reference}`

-This action adds a reference to the elements that `scrollTo` should scroll
+This action adds a reference to the elements that `scrollTo` should scroll.

 Accepts as parameter a string with the name to reference the element